 The NADC and reconciliation

 While acknowledging there is much more to do, the NADC is proud of making a contribution to reconciliation.
-The NADC have developed, and are committed to a Reconciliation Action Plan, an initiative of Reconciliation Australia which enables organisations to turn good intentions into actions.
+The NADC have developed, and are committed to, a Reconciliation Action Plan, an initiative of Reconciliation Australia that enables organisations to turn good intentions into actions.

 NADC thanks the staff of Reconciliation Australia for helping us appreciate the importance of Reconciliation.
 With their support, we take pride in our leadership role and hope others will join us in making a contribution to the process.